apocalyptech/ft-explorer/README.md

 Some things which are at least somewhat likely to happen:

-* Remember settings between runs (which toggles are active, etc)
+* Nothin'!
+This app is currently feature-complete from my initial goals.

 Some things which are less likely to happen:

 * Proper packaging *(for any platform)*
-* Searching
 * Fancy icons and stuff in the tree

+Some things which are absolutely not going to happen:

+* Searching *(FilterTool already does a great job at this)*

 Credits
 -------